amele972/TrackLab/README.md

 TrackLab computes the three-dimensional geometry of etched tracks by modelling the competition between the bulk detector etch rate ($V_B$) and the track etch rate ($V_T$).

 The track etch rate depends on the particle's residual range $R'$, calculated using SRIM range-energy tables and empirical parametrizations of the reduced etch-rate ratio $V(R') = V_T(R') / V_B$.
-For protons, TrackLab uses the standard Hermsdorf/Nikezic double-exponential model.
-For heavier ions, a Broken Power Law (BPL) or other selected empirical functions are used.
+For protons, TrackLab uses the standard Nikezic and Yu double-exponential model.
+For light ions, a Broken Power Law (BPL) or other selected empirical functions are used.

 After computing the 3D track mesh, TrackLab simulates its appearance under a transmission optical microscope by performing full 3D vector ray-tracing, checking for Total Internal Reflection (TIR), and computing intensity based on condenser-cone averaging and numerical aperture (NA) limits.